EdamL/floating-carousel/README.md

 ```

 ### The markup
-To apply the carousel to a `UL` or `LI`, you need to wrap the list node in a parent element to call the carousel on:
+To apply the carousel to a `UL` or `OL`, you need to wrap the list node in a parent element to call the carousel on:

 ```html
 <div id="carousel-element">